-The proportion of written premiums, gross of commissions payable to intermediaries, attributable to subsequent periods or to risks that have not yet expired is deferred as provision for unearned premiums.
-The change in the provision for unearned premiums is taken to profit or loss in the order that revenue is recognised over the period of risk.
-Further provisions are made to cover claims under unexpired insurance contracts which may exceed the unearned premiums and the premiums due in respect of these contracts.
+The proportion of written premiums, gross of commissions payable to intermediaries, attributable to subsequent periods or to risks that have not yet expired is deferred as provision for unearned premiums or UPR.
+Provision for unearned premiums shall be calculated based on 24th method for all classes of business, on both gross and net of reinsurance basis.
+Policies with duration of less than one (1) year or more than one (1) year, unearned premium shall be consider the actual unearned premium from the date of valuation to the date of termination of the policy.
+The portion of the premiums written that relate to the unexpired periods of the policies at the reporting date are accounted for as provision for unearned premiums and presented as part of "Insurance contract liabilities" in statement of financial position.
+The change in the provision for unearned premiums is taken to profit or loss in the order that revenue is recognized over the period of risk.
+Further, provisions are made to cover claims under unexpired insurance contracts which may exceed the unearned premiums and the premiums due in respect of these contracts.